LixGc/Olive-Garden-Website-Application/README.md

 Introducing a website application built with React.js, inspired by the Olive Garden website.
-It features both a client and admin side.
+It features both a client and admin side, made in a week during my journey at Hackiv8 Fullstack bootcamp progam.

 Client Side:
 Users can easily explore menus and get detailed information about each item.